Multiobjective Test Problems with Degenerate Pareto Fronts: Computational Studies

 \subsection{Parameter Settings for Tested MOEAs}

 A simulated binary crossover (SBX) with the probability $p_c = 1.0$ and a polynomial mutation with the probability $p_m = \frac{1}{n}$ (where $n$ denotes the number of decision variables) are used for all MOEAs, and their distribution indexes are both set as $20$ as recommended in \cite{Deb2014}.
 The parameters in the MOEAs are set by following the suggestion in their original papers.
-MOEA/D has two commonly-used achievement scalarizing functions, Tchebycheff and penalty-based boundary intersection (PBI).
-In this study, we use the later one, and set the neighborhood size as $\frac{n}{10}$ and the penalty parameter as $5.0$.
+MOEA/D has two commonly-used achievement scalarising functions, Tchebycheff and penalty-based boundary intersection (PBI).
+In this study, we use the later one and set the neighbourhood size as $\frac{n}{10}$ and the penalty parameter as $5.0$.
 For IBEA, we set the parameter $\kappa$ as $0.05$.
 For RVEA, the adaptive frequency $f_r$ and the parameter $\alpha$ are set as $0.1$ and $2.0$, respectively.
-The parameter $\delta$ is set as $0.2$ in $\delta$-MOSS.
-The parameter $k$ is set as the same value as $d$ in the test instance for k-EMOSS.
-For OSP, the number of subsets of the partition is set as $2$, and we set the threshold value of $\eta$ as $0.15$ for ORMOS.
-Since the algorithms $\delta$-MOSS, k-EMOSS, NCIE, and OSP are incorporated into NSGA-II, and ORMOS is incorporated into SPEA2+SDE, we execute the objective reduction for every $10$ generations in the NSGA-II and SPEA2+SDE.
+The parameter $\delta$ is set to $0.2$ for $\delta$-MOSS.
+Since the algorithms $\delta$-MOSS, OSP and NCIE are incorporated into NSGA-II, we execute the objective reduction for every $10$ generations in NSGA-II.